 The main risk to the Trust from financial instruments lies in the combination of uncertain investment markets and volatility in yield.
 Due to 'quantitative easing' and market sentiment favouring lower risk investments, the yield on bonds has been abnormally low giving rise to a significant downside risk of a fall in capital values when interest rates return to normal levels.
 Although rising interest rates resulting from a stronger economy and improved economic activity should be indicative of improving dividend yields and equity values, there is a concern that the abnormal availability of 'cheap money' to the banking sector has led to wider over-valuation of traded assets (an 'asset bubble') that may depress equity values once economic conditions ease.
 The Trust is reliant on dividend yield in part to finance its work and this leads to a greater exposure to international companies, the values of which, together with their yield are exposed to exchange rate risk when converting the holdings into sterling.
-The outlook for the sterling exchange rate is that it is anticipated to weaken as European, US and Asian economies strengthen.
+The outlook for the sterling exchange rate is that it is anticipated to weaken as the transition arrangement with the EU comes to an ed and European, US and Asian economies strengthen.
 A weakening in the exchange rate will improve sterling returns from foreign currency denominated holdings.